byexamples/byexample/README.rst

 ``byexample``
 =============

-``byexample`` is literate programming engine where you can write ordinary text and snippets the code in the same file.
+``byexample`` is a literate programming engine where you mix ordinary text and snippets of code in the same file and then you can execute them as regression tests.

 It is intended primary for writing good and live tutorials and documentation showing how a piece of software works or it can be used *by example*.